codex-storage/codex-research/design/proof-network.md

 ### Successfull proof submission and validation ###

 Provers monitor the on-chain marketplace to check in which periods they need to provide a storage proof.
-When a proof is required in the current *period*, the prover gathers public *inputs* for the slot, including the random challenge for the current period and calculates a zero-knowledge storage *proof*.
-The prover then broadcast `SubmitProof(slot id, period, inputs, proof)`:
+When a prover sees that a proof is required for a slot in the current *period*, it gathers public *inputs* for the slot, including the random challenge and calculates a zero-knowledge storage *proof*.
+The prover then broadcasts `SubmitProof(slot id, period, inputs, proof)`:

                                                              validator
                       SubmitProof